phoenix-rtos/phoenix-rtos-doc/kernel/proc/overview.md

 enters into the particular mode only hardware resources (i.e. I/O space, memory segments) and processor programming model specific for this mode can be used.

-There are three commonly used and widely known processor execution modes - kernel mode (supervisor mode), user mode (application mode) and machine mode (machine emulation mode).
+There are three common processor execution modes: kernel mode, also called supervisor mode, user mode, also called application mode, and machine mode, also called machine emulation mode.

-The first of them is devoted for the operating system kernel execution, provides practically unlimited access to the hardware resources and privileged processor instructions can be used.
+Kernel mode runs the operating system kernel and provides broad access to hardware resources and privileged processor instructions.

-The user mode is used for user program (application) executions, provides limited access to the hardware resources, only user memory segments can be used, and instruction set is limited to unprivileged instruction.
+User mode runs user programs, provides limited access to hardware resources, limits memory access to user segments, and allows only unprivileged instructions.

-The machine mode (e.g. SMM on IA32 or Machine Mode on RISC-V) is used "below" the operating system.
-It is used for hardware virtualization when some hardware resources are required and are not implemented in the hardware, or it is used for processor initialization.
-The existence of this mode should be especially considered when the software with the real-time constraints is executed, because the hardware virtualization (code execution in the machine emulation mode) can be the source of unexpected program execution jitter.
-This mode usually allows for higher privileges than supervisor mode and is usually hidden from the operating system.
+Machine mode, such as System Management Mode (SMM) on IA32 or Machine Mode on RISC-V, runs below the operating system.
+It is used for hardware virtualization when required hardware resources are not implemented in hardware, and for processor initialization.
+Real-time software must account for this mode because machine-mode code execution can introduce unexpected jitter.
+This mode usually has higher privileges than supervisor mode and is hidden from the operating system.

 Because of software partitioning requirements on some processors new execution modes are introduced.
 These modes are used to separate some parts of the application code (e.g. parts involved in security) from untrusted parts of